garrandall/popular-music-data/tracks/livin--thing-electric-light-orchestra.md

 It's magic

 And you, and your sweet desire,
-You took me, ooh, oh, higher and higher, baby
+You took me, oh oh, higher and higher, baby

 It's a livin' thing,
 It's a terrible thing to lose